astral-sh/uv/docs/first-steps.md

 ## Next steps

-Now that you've confirmed uv is installed and know how to get help, check out the [feature overview](./features.md) to start using uv.
+Now that you've confirmed uv is installed and know how to get help, check out an [overview of features](./features.md) or jump straight into the [guides](./guides/overview.md) to start using uv.